Good learning module. So much more to learn

 b.
 Although the terms management and leadership are sometimes treated as synonyms, there is a distinct difference between a manager and a leader.
 The key functions of a manager are planning, organizing, staffing, leading, and controlling.
 Leadership is an important aspect of managing; however, there can be leaders of completely unorganized groups.

-Please log in so we can save your progress and see when you successfully complete Alison’s free Diploma in Nursing Leadership and Care Management online course
+Log in to save your progress and obtain a certificate in Alison’s free Diploma in Nursing Leadership and Care Management online course